rouzinho/Motor2DYarp/README.md

 `make`

-You should see the plugin under the name libEarListener.so in the build/ repository
+You should see the plugin under the name libMotorTwoDim.so in the build/ repository

-## Before Running the plugin

-Start a ROS Init() Thread : https://github.com/rouzinho/RosInitCedar

 ## Run the plugin